Johnson-Su/EcoBlock/README.md

 **With this you can start up as many nodes as you want!**

 ### **Interact with EcoBlock!**
 With the nodes set up, you can interact with them using a python program `nodeTester.py`.
 Navigate to `/EcoChainNode` and run `nodeTester.py`.
 Start by adding the Ports of your nodes by typing `bulk` and adding them all in.
 You can manually change nodes by typing `c` or load a saved node using `load`.
 Now start connecting your nodes together by typing `8` on any node to add a peer, and keep adding all your other nodes, remember to use your P2P Port.
-(Depeding on what port # you selected the nodes might have already connected via automatic peer fi
+(Depeding on what port # you selected the nodes might have already connected via automatic peer finding)

 ### Source
 https://naivecoinstake.learn.uno/